rockr-data/news-article-clustering-unsupervised-learning/README.md

 # News Article Clustering by Topic Similarity

-> Rethinking NLP at scale: this project is a large-scale NLP study demonstrating that TF-IDF (lexical representation) remains competitive with S-BERT (Semantic Embedding), while less commonly explored clustering methods such as HDBSCAN and BIRCH can outperform widely used approaches like K-Means.

-## Overview
+## Large-Scale Comparative NLP Study on 138,115 News Articles

-A large-scale comparative NLP study exploring how different vectorization and clustering techniques perform on 138,115 real-world news articles.
+A flagship unsupervised machine learning project exploring how modern and traditional NLP techniques perform when clustering real-world news articles into meaningful topics at scale.

-This project goes beyond typical small-scale experiments by systematically evaluating six vectorization–clustering pipelines, combining:

-- Lexical representations (TF-IDF)
-- Semantic embeddings (S-BERT)
-- Three clustering paradigms (HDBSCAN, K-Means, BIRCH)

-The goal is to uncover meaningful topic structures in unlabelled news data and evaluate both quantitative performance and human interpretability.
+This study evaluated six end-to-end pipelines across lexical and semantic text representations using three clustering paradigms.
+The results challenge common assumptions by showing that simpler methods such as TF-IDF can remain highly competitive against modern embeddings, while underused clustering algorithms can outperform conventional baselines.

 ---

-## Key Insight

-Less commonly used methods outperformed traditional baselines.

-- HDBSCAN + TF-IDF achieved the strongest internal validation:
-  - Silhouette Score: 0.6692
-  - Davies-Bouldin Index: 0.4173

-- BIRCH + TF-IDF produced the most coherent clusters (sample manual validation):
-  - Accuracy: 94.9%

-Despite the rise of embeddings, TF-IDF remains highly competitive at scale.
+## Why This Project Matters

+Large volumes of unstructured text are generated every day across news, customer feedback, legal documents, research papers, and social media.

+Organisations need scalable ways to automatically group unlabelled text into themes, detect emerging topics, and organise information efficiently.

+This project demonstrates how unsupervised NLP can solve that problem using production-relevant methods, rigorous evaluation, and large-scale experimentation.

 ---

+## Executive Summary

+Most published clustering studies use relatively small datasets and rely heavily on traditional methods such as K-Means.

+This project moved beyond that by testing six combinations of:

+- **TF-IDF** (lexical representation)
+- **S-BERT** (semantic embeddings)
+- **HDBSCAN** (density-based clustering)
+- **K-Means** (centroid-based clustering)
+- **BIRCH** (hierarchical clustering)

+on a combined corpus of **138,115 real-world news articles**.

+The outcome showed that:

+- **HDBSCAN + TF-IDF** achieved the strongest internal validation performance
+- **BIRCH + TF-IDF** achieved the highest human-evaluated topical coherence
+- **TF-IDF remained highly competitive with S-BERT at scale**

+---

+## Key Findings

+### Best Quantitative Performance

+**HDBSCAN + TF-IDF**

+- Silhouette Score: **0.6692**
+- Davies-Bouldin Index: **0.4173**

+This combination delivered the strongest balance of cluster cohesion and separation.

+### Best Human Interpretability

+**BIRCH + TF-IDF**

+- Manual topical coherence: **94.9%**

+Clusters were highly aligned with human judgement.

+### Strategic Insight

+Despite the popularity of transformer embeddings, **TF-IDF proved exceptionally strong on a large heterogeneous corpus**, offering both performance and interpretability.

+---

 ## Dataset

-A combined corpus of 138,115 articles from multiple sources:
+Combined corpus of **138,115 news articles** from multiple sources:

-- BBC News (Kaggle)
+- BBC News
-- Reuters-21578 (Kaggle)
+- Reuters-21578
-- AG News Corpus (Kaggle)
+- AG News Corpus
-- Scraped articles:
+- Scraped live news sources:
   - CNN
   - The Guardian
   - TechCrunch

-The dataset mixes short-form and long-form content, creating a realistic and heterogeneous corpus for clustering.
+This created a realistic mix of:

+- short-form headlines
+- long-form journalism
+- multiple writing styles
+- diverse subject domains

 ---